kgcornell/Machine_Learning_Algorithms/Naive Bayes Classifier/About NBC.md

 **Point to Note:**
 It is entirely possible that the log-likelihood function might still be analytically intractable.
 Therefore, iterative methods such as Expectation-Maximization algorithms are used to find numerical solutions for the parameter estimates.

+## Bayesian Inference for Parameter Estimation
+This is another method that can be used for estimating parameters of a distribution and is a generalisation of MLE.
+Bayes Theorem forms the basis of this technique.
+Bayes Theorem allows us to use some knowledge or belief that we already have (commonly known as the prior) to help us calculate the probability of a related event.

 ## References
 * [Probability concepts explained: Maximum likelihood estimation - Medium](https://towardsdatascience.com/probability-concepts-explained-maximum-likelihood-estimation-c7b4342fdbb1)